 Rarely, the defect may be too complex to repair in infancy.
 In this case, the surgeon may do a procedure called pulmonary artery banding to reduce the blood flow and high pressure in the lungs.
 When a child is older, the band is removed and corrective surgery is done.
 More medical or surgical treatment is sometimes needed.

-People with atrioventricular canal defect, before and after treatment, are at risk for getting an infection within the heart's walls or valves (endocarditis).
+Before and after treatment, people with atrioventricular canal defect are at risk for getting an infection within the heart's walls or valves (endocarditis).
 To help prevent this, they'll need to take antibiotics before certain dental and surgical procedures.